Thank you for visiting Davis Wheatens. We thought you might like to learn more about us and how we got started raising Soft Coated Wheatens.

 George has retired after 35 years in the dentistry and we have decided to devote our time to Wheaten Terriers.
 We are committing ourselves to bettering this breed and to helping other individuals and families to know and enjoy the wonderful gift that Wheatens bring to life.

-On behalf of the Davis Wheatens (known in our hearts as Kodiak Kennels), Clancey, Molly and our new baby girl, invite you to become part of the Wonderful World of Wheatens.
+On behalf of the Davis Wheatens (known in our hearts as Kodiak Kennels), AL, Frankie and Rosie invite you to become part of the Wonderful World of Wheatens.